Solax Monitoring Guide: Apps, WiFi Dongle, Local API and Battery Data

 - Compare actual vs. expected production annually to catch panel degradation or shading issues.

-Ready for real-time monitoring with 10-second updates?
-Try Solax Monitor — free tier available, premium from $3.99/month or $29 lifetime.
+Want 10-second local monitoring?
+Try Solax Monitor — 3-day free trial available, premium from $3.99/month or $29 lifetime.
 Supports X1, X3, and X3-Hybrid inverters.